-Lyon argues that the term "computer music" is a style-agnostic definition almost like "piano music," implying that it ignores the style and form inside music produced by the instrument.
+sic created with computers is too permissive, while defining it as music that could not exist without computers is too strict.
+He highlights the difficulty of considering instruments that use digital simulations, such as virtual analog synthesizers, within these definitions.
+Furthermore, he suggests that the term "computer music" is style-agnostic definition almost like "piano music," implying that it ignores the style and form inside music produced by the instruments.

 However, one of the defining characteristics of computers as a medium lies in their ability to treat musical styles themselves as subjects of meta-manipulation through simulation and modeling.
-When creating instruments with computers or when using such instruments, sound production involves programming-manipulating symbols embedded in a particular musical culture.
-This recursive embedding of language and recognition, which construct that musical culture, into the resulting music is a process that goes beyond what is possible with acoustic instruments or analog instruments.
-Magnusson refers to this characteristic of digital instruments as "Epistemic Tools" and points out that the computer serves to "create a snapshot of musical theory, freezing musical culture in time" [11, p.173] through formalization.
+When creating instruments with computers, or when using such instruments, sound production involves programming-manipulating symbols embedded in a particular musical culture.
+This recursive embedding of the language and perception constituting that musical culture into the resulting music is a process that goes beyond what is possible with acoustic instruments or analog electronic instruments.
+Magnusson refers to this characteristic of digital instruments as "Epistemic Tools" and points out that they tend to work in the direction of reinforcing and solidifying musical culture: